salahineo/DevPoint/README.md

 ### Technologies

-- HTML5
+- HTML
-- CSS3
+- CSS
 - JavaScript
-- Bootstrap4
+- Bootstrap

 > This project is fully responsive